ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     delete
       List of custom fields to delete.

-      This option is only valid when :emphasis:`state=update`\ ; it is ignored for all other values of state.
+      This option is only valid when *state=update*; it is ignored for all other values of state.

-      This option is mutually exclusive with :emphasis:`add` and :emphasis:`delete\_block`.
+      This option is mutually exclusive with *add* and *delete_block*.

       | **required**: False
       | **type**: list